Last updated Thursday 17 September 2020 at 20.30.

 If you would like to be part of this, for someone to call you regularly or you need help with shopping, or to call others in our community email us at mark@holytrinityyork or call us on 01904 630518.
 Please also contact us if you would like to volunteer and support people in the community.

-Our medieval church hall, Jacob's Well, remains closed until further notice.
-To query, amend or cancel bookings email us at jacobswell@holytrinityyork or call us on 01904 630518.
+We are now accepting new bookings for our medieval church hall, Jacob's Well.
+To make, query, amend or cancel bookings email us at jacobswell@holytrinityyork or call us on 01904 630518.

 Sources of help and support